upday/upday.github.io/_posts/blog/2016-05-03-droidcon_zagreb.md

 basic elements that should be dealt with when <a href="http://www.slideshare.net/dpreussler/all-around-the-world-localization-and-internationalization-on-android-droidcon-zagreb">supporting multiple languages</a>
 and building a translation pipeline.
 Development flow was discussed from different angles: from tools, to <a href="https://speakerdeck.com/reisub/continuous-integration-and-deployment-on-android-plus-some-sweets">continuous integration</a> and best development practices.

+## upday at Droidcon Zagreb

-It was wonderful representing upday as a speaker and being able to share the main patterns that drive the development of our app: <a href=" http://www.slideshare.net/FlorinaMuntenescu/mvvm-and-rxjava-the-perfect-mix-61526418">the Model-View-ViewModel pattern and RxJava</a>.
+It was wonderful representing upday as a speaker and being able to share the main patterns that drive the development of our app: the Model-View-ViewModel pattern and RxJava.
+You can find the presentation slides <a href=" http://www.slideshare.net/FlorinaMuntenescu/mvvm-and-rxjava-the-perfect-mix-61526418">here</a>.
+A very simple example of MVVM implementation is available in <a href="https://github.com/florina-muntenescu/DroidconMVVM">this GitHub repository</a>

 ## Summary